Exclusive Webinar - Paying global teams: Strategic compensation and compliant payroll

 In China, some businesses may distribute benefits themselves.
 It is vital to possess a thorough awareness of the legislation surrounding compensation and benefits in China.
 Since this can be a complicated process, it’s best to partner with a worldwide PEO like Multiplier.
 Our experts can assist you in offering an effective benefits program for your employees.

-Furthermore, we can handle other activities like payroll, employee onboarding, etc., while you can solely focus on running your business.
+Furthermore, we can handle other activities like pay management, employee onboarding, etc., while you can solely focus on running your business.